LlamaramaTeam/Llamarama/README.md

 many different kinds of underground plants.
 These llamas have also evolved, so that they cannot be bred and they
 also are quite unsocial creatures.
 You won't find more that 4 spawning close to one another or even in the same cave.

+Post Scriptum: The [Caravan Traders](#the-caravan-trader) have trained Mossy Llamas to not spread moss around when moving, because it
+constantly interrupted their walking.

 ## The Caravan Trader
 A new [Wandering Trader-like](https://minecraft.fandom.com/wiki/Wandering_Trader) mob, with the same kind of spawning behavior.
 However this one has a deep
 relation to his llamas.
 Unlike normal merchants, this one has a lot of llamas that come with him, on a caravan.